Static (Virgil Hawkins)

 - HeelFace Turn: Starts out as a rapper trying to get revenge on his old record company.
 Eventually evolves into a true hero.

-- Jerk with a Heart of Gold: Adam starts off as a villain, he's quite bad-tempered, and initially treats Static with contempt.
+- Jerk with a Heart of Gold: Adam starts off as a villain, quite bad-tempered, and initially treats Static with contempt.
 But, he proves to truly be a good person and gets better with Sharon's help.

 - "L" Is for "Dyslexia": He is functionally illiterate because of it, and therefore never reads his reviews, fan mail, or even restaurant menus.
 It is the subject of a surprisingly plot-important Very Special Episode, which unfortunately gets some of its facts wrong.note

 - Man of Kryptonite: Back when he was a villain, he was this to Static as his rubber body was immune to electricity.
 Static can still hurt him if he puts a lot of energy in his attack, but it quickly drains him.

 - Mundane Utility: Quite awesomely figures out how to use his stretching powers to overcome some of his dyslexia.
 This is done in other ways, as well.